laro/Cone/README.md

 ## Better Readable Keywords
-C++ has a "tradition" of complicated keywords or reuse of keywords, simply as to avoid compatibility problems with old code, which may have used one of the new keywords as name (of a variable, function, class, or namespace).
+C++ has a "tradition" of complicated names, keywords or reuse of keywords, simply as to avoid compatibility problems with old code, which may have used one of the new keywords as name (of a variable, function, class, or namespace).
 - Cone has
     - `var` instead of `auto`
     - `func` instead of `auto`